European-Unified-ID/EUID-docs/docs/sdks/client-side-identity-v2.md

 	- If the identity is unavailable, the SDK takes the appropriate action based on whether identity is refreshable or not.
 For details, see [Workflow States and Transitions](#workflow-states-and-transitions).
 4. Handle the identity based on its state:
 	- If the advertising token is available, use it to initiate requests for targeted advertising.
-	- If not, either use untargeted advertising or redirect the user to the EUID login with the consent form.
+	- If the advertising token is not available, either use untargeted advertising or redirect the user to the data capture with the consent form.

 For intended web integration steps, see [SDK for JavaScript Integration Guide](../guides/publisher-client-side.md).